How much Salicylic Acid is right for acne and your skin?

 Salicylic acid, if used in the right concentration, helps serve the skin best with its longer-than-usual list of benefits.

-Salicylic acid (Beta Hydroxy Acid) acts as the exfoliating agent for the skin.
-It is a naturally occurring anti-inflammatory and antibacterial compound.
 Most over-the-counter salicylic acid products are gentle enough to be used by people of all skin types.
 But before buying the product, it is always better to know your skin type.

 With its oil-soluble property, it is ideal for those with oily and acne-prone skin types.
 And if you have dry skin, pair the ingredient with some hydrating and moisturizing base.

-Know the right concentration
+Know the concentration

-The oily, acne-prone skin types can benefit greatly from even the lowest concentrations of salicylic acid - 0.5-1% when used in their skincare routine properly.
 Near about the same concentration can work for normal and dry skin types as well.
 It is the perfect and balanced concentration to exfoliate clogged pores and fight acne.

 Although Salicylic Acid is suitable for all skin types, it is best to use it according to your skin type to avoid any unpleasant side effects.
 When used in higher concentrations, it may lead to irritation, peeling, and dryness.